KEGustafsson/signalk-onvif-camera/README.md

 ![onvif](doc/onvif.jpg)
 - Add ONVIF user to IP camera if applicable

-## Onvif Camera Webapp.
+## ONVIF Camera Webapp.

 ![webapp](doc/webapp.jpg)
 -  Service can be accessed from Webapps menu, press "Signalk-onvif-camera" button

-## Onvif Camera service.
+## ONVIF Camera service.

 ![service](doc/service.jpg)
-- Onvif cameras are searched from local network
+- ONVIF cameras are searched from local network
 - When search is ready then "Select a device" is prompted
 - Camera is selected from dropdown menu and then press "Connect" button

-## Onvif Camera in Use.
+## ONVIF Camera in Use.

 ![inuse](doc/inuse.jpg)
 - Cursors and home button for PTZ camera